-Carelia: It makes me happy you think that way, but I don’t know if I will call myself a master of juxtaposition, however, I do enjoy these type of combos.
+Carelia: It makes me happy you think that way, but I don’t know if I will call myself a master of juxtaposition, however, I do enjoy these types of combos.

-Juxtaposition works for me when there is a fusion between two pieces of a different style, fabric or patterns.
+The juxtaposition works for me when there is a fusion between two pieces of a different style, fabric, or pattern.
 For example, the other day I decided to wear a bohemian tunic dress with a striped pattern.
 Stripes are very common in sporty pieces, so I knew right away this was a perfect boho piece to pair with a sporty piece; like a varsity jacket or even a pair of sneakers.
 You can easily pair a very masculine jacket with a very girly skirt.
-However, it has to be some fusion in between both pieces to work.
+However, it has to be some fusion between both pieces to work.

 Deb: Color is a key part of your look.
 Are you picky about the colors you wear?